telerik/ajax-docs/api/server/Telerik.Web.UI/RadMenuItemGroupSettings.md

             items are displayed horizontally in rows from left to right, then top to bottom, until all items are rendered.

+###  Width `Unit`

+Gets or sets a value indicating the width of child menu items (the whole item
+            group).

+#### Remarks
+If the total width of menu items exceeds the Width property
+            scrolling will be applied.

 ## Methods

 ###  ToString